mikaelbr/bacon-love/exercises/4_eventstreams/problem.md

 the values at the given time.

 Another way is by doing `.changes()`, which creates an EventStream with values from the changes of a property.
+The `.changes()` method does not include the value at the given time in the created EventStream.
+Alternative method `.toEventStream()` behaves the same way as `.changes()`, but includes the current value.

 Another powerful way of creating an EventStream from a property is to use the `.sampledBy(EventStream)` method.
 We will get more into this in the advanced